So, of all the mediums available to the artist today, why indeed should you learn oil painting?

 Lets look at some basic points of oils superiority over other accepted methods of painting.

-Now, having gone through just some of the reasons that I love to learn oil painting, (I try to pick up a new tip everyday!)
-I hope you’ll try it too!
+Now, having gone through just some of the reasons that I love oil painting, (I try to pick up a new tip everyday!)
+I hope you’ll try to learn oil painting too!